Swimarin Family Handbook

 Note: Your child may require more than one day of assessment, this is not uncommon for new and/or younger swimmers.

 We practice in all weather conditions except when there is thunder and lightning.
 Kids love swimming in the rain!
 It is generally more daunting for the parents than the swimmers to come to practice on rainy days.
-We recommend you keep your child’s belongings in the breezeway adjacent to the pool to keep it dry.

 REQUIRED GEAR AND OPTIONAL MERCHANDISE